cs109group18/project/data_integration_cleaning.md

 * Around 4% of MSA descriptions differed from what we obtained from the FBI Database.
 These cases were manually updated.

+* One key challenge we identified during our quality check of the code was change in column definitions for Education census table ocer time.
+The column "no_9th_25_ovr" got renamed in 2010 through 2014.
+This metadata inconsistency was addressed and corrected in Python.

 **Lack of Data for Puerto Rico:**

 All the MSAs within Puerto Rico had less than 11 years of crime and census data.
 40% of them had only 5 years worth of information.
 Due to lack of data, we decided to narrow down our prediction scope to continental United States.